100+ video editing terms you need to know

 B

-Bit Rate
+Bit rate

 A burnt-in timecode (BITC) is an on-screen timecode superimposed over the video image.
+Editors usually use it to identify individual frames of a video during the rough cut phase.

-Bump Tease
+Bump tease

 Bumper